PaloAltoNetworks/aisecurity-python-sdk/README.md

 The `aisecurity.init()` function accepts the following _**optional**_ parameters:

-- `api_key` (optional): Provide your API key through configuration or an environment variable.
+- `api_key`: Provide your API key through configuration or an environment variable.
   - If `api_key` is not set, the environment variable `PANW_AI_SEC_API_KEY` will be used, if available.
+- `api_token`: Provide your API Token through configuration or an environment variable.
+  - If `api_token` is not set, the environment variable `PANW_AI_SEC_API_TOKEN` will be used, if available.
 - `num_retries` (optional): Default value is 5.
+-  You can use either an API key or an API token for authentication.
+If you happen to provide both valid ones, a warning will be displayed, and the API token will be used by default.

 <a id="api-key" href="#api-key">